Bell v. Wolfish: Other challenged practices

-The Court also determined that the policy of prohibiting detainee from receiving hard-cover books not mailed directly from the publisher did not violate the First Amendment.
+The Court also determined that the policy of prohibiting detainees from receiving hard-cover books not mailed directly from the publisher did not violate the First Amendment.
 In addition, the Court held that the practice of prohibiting detainees from receiving packages from outside the facility was not a due process violation under the Fifth Amendment.
 Nor, in the Court's opinion, was the practice of performing body cavity searches on detainees after contact visits a violation of the Fourth Amendment.

 Finally, the Court held that none of these practices constituted punishment within the meaning of the Fifth Amendment.